Is DeepSeek Better Than ChatGPT? 25+ DeepSeek Stats (2026)

 | DeepSeek-V4-Pro | April 2026 | 1.6T total parameters, 49B active, 1M context |

 You can see current specs, context windows, and recommended hardware for open models on the OpenLLMStack models page.
+To see how the V4 line compares against other models, see the best open source LLMs in 2026.

 Frequently asked questions